Luxurious Natural Face Moisturizer with Rose and Argan Oil

 • Olive Squalane I wanted this lotion to have a smooth silky feeling that glides across the skin similar to the feeling you get from chemical silicone’s that you find in commercial lotions, and although I’m not against using silicones, this lotion is one I use on a regular basis so I wanted something more natural.

 • Although Olive squalane has a slightly more oilier feel about it than silicones, it absorbs totally into your skin dragging with it any essential oils that have been added.
 I could babble on for ages about this oil being good for things like plumping out mature, helping with aging skin and fighting the signs of wrinkles, but I think the nickname people give it ‘A face lift in a bottle’ sums it up pretty well.
-In other words, it’s a perfect ingredient for this homemade natural face moisturizer.
+In other words, it’s a perfect ingredient for this face moisturizer.

 • Beautifully moisturizing Shea Butter has to be the first choice when producing a good all round moisturizing lotion.
 Rich in vitamins A and C and bursting with cinnamic acid.
 Shea butter will not only soften the skin but will help protect it from every day dirt and grime by forming a breathable layer across the skin.